-Directed fisheries for only black rockfish occurred in the Southeast Region in 2020.
-The directed fisheries for DSR in SEO and inside waters were closed in 2020 due to stock health concerns.
-DSR was taken as bycatch with 98.5 mt harvested in SEO and 19.6 mt in internal waters.
-Harvest in the directed black rockfish fishery in Southeast Outside District (SEO) was 6.2 mt and black rockfish bycatch harvest in all groundfish, halibut, and salmon troll fisheries in SEO was 3.5 mt.
-Slope, PSR, and thornyhead rockfish were also taken as bycatch in internal waters with 51.2 mt harvested in 2020.
+Directed fisheries for only black rockfish occurred in the Southeast Region in 2021.
+The directed fisheries for DSR in SEO and inside waters were closed again in 2021 due to stock health concerns.
+DSR was taken as bycatch with 111.1 mt harvested in SEO and 26.8 mt in internal waters.
+Harvest in the directed black rockfish fishery in Southeast Outside District (SEO) was 4.8 mt and black rockfish bycatch harvest in all groundfish, halibut, and salmon troll fisheries in SEO was 2.8 mt.
+Slope, PSR, and thornyhead rockfish were also taken as bycatch in internal waters with 51.9 mt harvested in 2021.

 For Central Region commercial rockfish fisheries, both the Cook Inlet and PWS areas have a rockfish GHL of 68 mt, which includes both directed and bycatch harvest.
-In the Cook Inlet Area in 2020, the total rockfish harvest was 17.9 mt, a decrease from 30.0 mt in 2019.
-In Cook Inlet Area, the PSR harvest and other rockfish were similar, 9.2 mt and 8.7 mt.
-A majority of the PSR harvest came from the directed jig fishery, at 99%.
-The other rockfish were harvested as bycatch in longline groundfish fisheries (4.8 mt), and jig fisheries (3.9 mt).
-In PWS, rockfish are only harvested as bycatch, as there is no directed fishery.
-The harvest of 37.3 mt in 2020 was an increase of ~14% from 2019, although still well below the GHL.
-The majority of rockfish bycatch in PWS was caught by longline gear (75%) followed by trawl gear (25%) with the minimal remaining harvested by jig gear.
+In the Cook Inlet Area in 2021, the total rockfish harvest was 23.6 mt, an increase from 17.9 mt in 2020, primarily as a result of the GOA Pacific cod fisheries reopening in 2021 after the 2020 closure.
+In Cook Inlet Area, the PSR harvest was 8.4 mt primarily from the directed PSR fishery by jig gear, the only allowable gear type in that fishery (7.4 mt), with the remainder harvested by longline gear during other directed groundfish and halibut fisheries.
+Harvest of other rockfish (DSR and slope species) was 15.2 mt with the majority from longline gear (13.6 mt) and the remainder from jig gear during other directed groundfish and halibut fisheries.
+In PWS, rockfish are only harvested as bycatch, there is no directed fishery.
+The PWS harvest of 64.5 mt in 2021 was an increase from 37.3 mt, an increase of approximately 73% from 2020, although still below the GHL.